-- Ultrasonic cleaning and high speed drill: Because of the amount of tartar buildup, veterinarian must use an ultrasonic cleaner to remove debris from your pet’s teeth.
+- Ultrasonic cleaning and high-speed drill: Because of the amount of tartar buildup, the veterinarian must use an ultrasonic cleaner to remove debris from your pet’s teeth.
 This equipment also allows us to clean below the gum line.
-Not all veterinarians have a high speed drill but this is necessary for surgical extraction of teeth and root canals.
+Not all veterinarians have a high-speed drill but this is necessary for surgical extraction of teeth and root canals.

 - Polishing: Removal of dental tartar with an ultrasonic cleaner leaves small scratches and abrasions on the tooth.
 Polishing smooth’s out these scratches and helps prevent additional tartar build up.